MEd in Educational Administration Degree

 Pursue Your Educational Administration Master’s Degree From GCU

 You may choose to earn your master’s in educational administration online or during evening courses on campus.
 As an online learner, you can benefit from the convenience of studying anytime and anywhere or continue working in your current job, while still being taught by knowledgeable instructors in this field.
-Online classes for this program are six weeks in length.
-The online master’s degree in educational administration requires a total of 36 credits for completion.
+Online classes for this program are six weeks in length and requires 36 credits for completion.

-This educational administration master’s degree includes 90 hours of field experience embedded in the core competencies and three internship experiences, which will include an additional 270 hours in the field.
+This educational administration master’s program includes 90 hours of field experience embedded in the core competencies and three internship experiences, including an additional 270 hours in the field.
 As a principal candidate, you can apply your knowledge and skills to practical situations with the goal of improving student outcomes.

 Explore Various Educational Leadership Skills